KrzysiekKropka/MC3FramerateSubtitleFix/README.md

 # Fuck off

-Created by ChatGPT data centers powered by that satanic black magic, sick shit!
+Created by ChatGPT data centers powered by satanic black magic, sick shit!
 If you run into any problems or want to buy some heroin, message me on Discord at @tdfpl